Offer withdrawal threat over Ticketus deal

 "The real issue behind this application is the desire of the administrators to terminate the contract in such a way that if the company emerges from administration it would not have to be performed."

-Mr Clancy maintained that such a breach would not have the effect being sought by the administrators lawyers, "namely the opportunity for the company to come out of administration without having to honour the contracts".'Not appropriate'
+Mr Clancy maintained that such a breach would not have the effect being sought by the administrators lawyers, "namely the opportunity for the company to come out of administration without having to honour the contracts".

 He said: "If parliament had intended administrators should have such a wide power to terminate contracts it would have granted those powers expressly.